 Sec.
 10A.17.040 - General Limitations on Cultivation of Cannabis.

-The following limitations shall apply to all cultivation of cannabis pursuant to this Chapterin Mendocine County, including but not limited to cultivation pursuant to a Permit issued under this Chapter or an exemption provided for in Section 10A.17.030.
+The following limitations shall apply to all cultivation of cannabis pursuant to this Chapter.
 Cultivation of cannabis shall also be subject to all applicable restrictions of Mendocino County Code Chapter 20.242.